saltstack/salt/doc/topics/development/salt_extensions.rst

 documentation outlining transfer of ownership it can be handled on a case-by-case basis.
-The community modules can be hosted either in individual or corporate source control systems, alternatively they can also be hosted in the community run Salt Extensions Github organization, that will operate like the the Salt Formulas Github organization.
+The community modules can be hosted either in individual or corporate source control systems, alternatively they can also be hosted in the community run Salt Extensions Github organization, that will operate like the Salt Formulas Github organization.
 The criteria to determine which category to place modules in will follow these rules:

 ## Core Modules